 Checking underneath and inspecting the pipes can also help decide whether the plumbing is up to date.

 Examining the plumbing can also help you better understand the overall condition of the home.

-Plumbing maintenance is not always the easiest issues to repair, but can definitely create a costly bill.
+Plumbing maintenance is not always the easiest issue to repair but can create a costly bill.

-To avoid an expensive bill right up front, check the home’s plumbing before buying a home.
+To avoid an expensive bill right upfront, check the plumbing before buying a home.

 Ponds and Creeks

 Natural creeks or man-made ponds add a scenic and aesthetic touch, right?

 Who wouldn’t like to look outside and see a little family of ducks swimming in a line?